dd010101/vyos-jenkins/readme.md

 install cmake on the Jenkins host or as Jenkins plugin, since that's not how it is used.
 In this case you would need to install such package inside the docker container.

-Install jenkins, and it's java
+Install Jenkins, and it's java
 --

 Just follow the usual guide via APT https://www.jenkins.io/doc/book/installing/linux/#debianubuntu

-Install java, then jenkins.
+Install java, then Jenkins.
 Let setup guide to install recommended plugins.

 Install docker
 --

 Just follow the usual guide via APT https://docs.docker.com/engine/install/debian/

-Allow jenkins to use docker:
+Allow Jenkins to use docker:

 ```
 usermod -a -G docker jenkins